-In a country where the poverty index is very high, negotiation partners should consider the environment before arriving at the strategy to adopt in a particular negotiation.
-This consideration means that plans and strategies for negotiations must vary according to the prevailing circumstances.
-For instance, the unions should consider factors, which might make society unsympathetic to their agitations.
-These factors include the rate of unemployment, the sector's bankability, the perception of the public, and the effects of the bargaining outcome on the stakeholders’ dividends.
-The critical questions the union should also ask before any deadlock is declared are: should this issue get into the public domain, what would be the perception of the press, the public, and the oil and gas sector?
-Will it exacerbate the outcry of oil and gas producing communities that feel shortchanged in the entire compensation chain?
-Management should also, on its part, think of the level of inflation, the purchasing power parity, the cost of transportation, electricity, and housing before taking any hardline decision, which might lead to a deadlock.
+In a country where the poverty index is very high, negotiation partners should consider the environment before choosing their strategy for a particular negotiation.
+Strategies must vary according to the prevailing circumstances.
+For instance, the unions should consider factors that might make society unsympathetic to their agitations.
+These factors include the unemployment rate, the sector’s bankability, the perception of the public, and the effects of the bargaining outcome on the stakeholders’ dividends.
+Critical questions the union should also ask before any deadlock is declared are the following:

+If this issue gets into the public domain, what would be the perception of the press, the public, and the oil and gas sector?

+Will this issue exacerbate the outcry of oil- and gas-producing communities that feel shortchanged in the entire compensation chain?

 What would be the opportunity costs of not arriving at an agreeable outcome with management?

-Management should also, on its part, think of the level of inflation, the purchasing power parity, the cost of transportation, electricity, and housing before taking any hardline decision might lead to a deadlock.
+Management should also, on its part, think of the level of inflation, the purchasing power parity, and the cost of transportation, electricity, and housing before taking any hardline decision that might lead to a deadlock.

-Managing Negotiators’ emotions, frames, and mindsets
+Managing emotions, frames, and mindsets

-It should not be lost on negotiating partners that negotiators also have their frames, emotions, mindsets, values, and preferences.
+It should not be lost on negotiating partners that negotiators also have their emotions, frames, mindsets, values, and preferences.
 We are not all skilled in the art of self-control and anger management.
 Therefore, partners should expect some unexpected short-fused reactions from the other party and give themselves ample opportunities to vent.
-This would help to shape the responses and feedbacks of team members.
-If emotions are still running too high, the leaders must find a way of embarking on a corridor -walk or coffee break, where parties can discuss in small groups before reconvening at plenary.
+This would help to shape the responses and feedback of team members.
+If emotions are still running too high, the leaders should call for a corridor walk or coffee break, where parties can discuss in small groups before reconvening at plenary.

 What is the other party’s interest?

 Negotiation is not a hero versus a villain.
 Labor and management relations is not about buying a car or negotiating a mortgage.
-It is about aligning labor and management interests, which should leave the organization healthier at the end of negotiation outcomes.
-For instance, the union wants a raise on car maintenance allowance.
-The position is to ensure that workers get to work early instead of commuting to work in an unreliable public transport system.
-Management, on its part, is interested in eliminating late coming and, therefore, improve the quality of man-hours at work.
-So the interest of both parties should align and work towards a possible outcome that would be affordable and sustainable for management’s implementation.
+It is about aligning labor and management interests, which should leave the organization healthier at the end of negotiation.
+For instance, the union wants a raise on the car maintenance allowance.
+Its position is to ensure that workers get to work early instead of commuting to work on unreliable public transport.
+Management, on its part, is interested in eliminating tardiness and, therefore, improving the quality of staff-hours at work.
+So the interests of both parties should align, and they should work towards an outcome that would be affordable and sustainable for management to implement.

-If both parties didn’t shift their positions, they should investigate why it has been so.
-Alternatively, they could also ask why not the other options?
+If the parties didn’t shift their positions, they should investigate why that was so.
+Alternatively, they could also ask, “Why not the other options?”